 USDA is not obligated to make any award as a result of this announcement nor to make any changes to future announcements.
-Only the APHIS Authorized Departmental Officer can bind the Government to an expenditure of funds and this obligation of funds shall only occur in writing by authorized officials and under the approved USDA APHIS Cooperative Agreement or Grant format.
+Only the APHIS Authorized Departmental Officer can bind the Government to an

-USDA APHIS Wildlife Services (WS) is announcing a separate funding opportunity for the control and prevention of CWD in wild cervids under the title "FY21 Tribal Nations Wild Cervid CWD Opportunities."
-Applicants can find this funding opportunity information on ezFedGrants or Grants.gov by searching this title, the Catalog of Federal Domestic Assistance Number 10.028, or the Funding Opportunity Number USDA-APHIS-10028-WSNWRC00-21-0009.
+USDA APHIS Wildlife Services is also announcing the availability of around \$500,000 in cooperative agreement funding for a separate funding opportunity for the control and prevention of CWD in wild cervids under the title "FY23 Tribal Nations Wild Cervid CWD Opportunities."
+These funds will be made available for Federally recognized Native American Tribal governments.
+Once posted, applicants can find this funding opportunity information on the ezFedGrants website or the Grants.gov website by searching this title, the Catalog of Federal Domestic Assistance Number (CFDA) Number 10.028, or the Funding Opportunity Number USDA-APHIS-10028-WSNWRC00-23-0019.

-USDA APHIS Veterinary Services (VS) is announcing a separate funding opportunity for the control and prevention of CWD in farmed cervids under the title "FY21 Farmed Cervid CWD Management and Response Activities."
-Applicants can find this funding opportunity information on the ezFedGrants or Grants.gov by searching this title, the Assistance Listing Number 10.025, or the Funding Opportunity Number USDA-APHIS-10025-VSSPRS00-21-0108.
+USDA APHIS Veterinary Services is announcing a separate funding opportunity for the control and prevention of CWD in farmed cervids under the title "FY23 Farmed Cervid CWD Management and Response Activities."
+Applicants can find this funding opportunity information on the ezFedGrants website or the Grants.gov website by searching this title, the CFDA number 10.025, or the Funding Opportunity Number USDA-APHIS-10025-VSSPRS00-23-0058.

-APPENDIX 1: FUNDING OPPORTUNITY CRITERIA
+APPENDIX 1: WILD CERVID FUNDING OPPORTUNITY CRITERIA

-Wild Cervid Chronic Wasting Disease Management and Research Activities 2021 Eligibility and Evaluation Criteria
+Wild Cervid Chronic Wasting Disease Management and Research Activities 2023 Eligibility and Evaluation Criteria